yaywang/Udacity-P1-Portfolio/README.md

 New skills:
 * HTML5 semantic tags.
-* Using JShint and JS beautifier sublime plugins.
+* Use JShint and JS beautifier sublime plugins.

-It deepens other skills:
+Old ones:
 * Web design.
 * Bootstrap carousels and layout components.
-* Choosing among flexbox, float, and inline-block.
+* Choose among flexbox, float, and inline-block.
-* Using media queries in a mobile-first process.
+* Use media queries in a mobile-first process.
-* event listeners.
+* Eevent listeners.
 * Grunt linters and responsive-images.
 * Project management with Git.